 Mergers & Acquisitions (M&A) happen for many reasons, including those of synergy, diversification, growth, competition elimination, cost saving, talent and tech acquisition and roll-up strategies.
 M&As also take different forms spanning, for example, management acquisitions, consolidation, tender offers and purchase of assets.
 Companies coming together can require a huge amount of technology change.
-There will be a need to consolidate a plethora of technological platforms and processes; usually, the initial unification will need to take place within a briefer timeframe too, in order to maximise benefits as soon as possible.
+There will be a need to consolidate a plethora of technological platforms and processes; usually, the initial unification will need to take place within a briefer timeframe too, in order to maximize benefits as soon as possible.

 Such a complex transition can be fraught with risk.
 In fact, according to a Harvard Business Review report and collated research last year, the failure rate for Mergers & Acquisitions is between 70% and 90%.
-Of course, how organisations define and measure this failure will differ between businesses.
+Of course, how organizations define and measure this failure will differ between businesses.
 ‘Failure’ could be measured by looking at a number of things.
-For example, were shareholder returns were boosted by a deal?
+For example, were shareholder returns boosted by a deal?
 Did the transition meet the board model?
 Does the post-merger value of the integrated business hold up?
-When looking specifically at the implementation logistics of M&As, poor programme management is one of the top ten reasons mergers and acquisitions fail.
-Managing the integration of people, platforms and processes on a large scale is a mammoth task and needs impeccable planning and organisation.
+When looking specifically at the implementation logistics of M&As, poor program management is one of the top ten reasons mergers and acquisitions fail.
+Managing the integration of people, platforms and processes on a large scale is a mammoth task and needs impeccable planning and organization.

 See our CEO Ky’s presentation about how delivering technology change is like managing a constant stream of delivery trucks.

 At the same time, having a shared, granular view of all planned activity within each technology change ensures that everyone involved is always on the same page.
-This means that during rehearsal and execution, you can avoid handoff delays and reduce the risk of execution errors, so there will be less chance of outages, disruption and failure.
+This means that during rehearsal and execution, you can avoid handoff delays and reduce the risk of execution errors, so there will be less chance of outages, disruption, and failure.

 Cutover is a collaborative platform that brings together both human and machine orchestration to create a seamless process for M&A activities.